phaustin/a301_students_eoas/notebooks/week3/files_and_paths.md

 that are used to build the [course website](https://eoasubc.xyz/a301_2022/notebooks/index.html)

-2. `/home/jovyan/sat_data` -- this is a shared folder where you should put your hdf and npz files that are neede by your notebook.
+2. `/home/jovyan/sat_data` -- this is a shared folder where you should put your hdf and npz files that are needed by your notebook.
 Because it is shared, you should make a folder with your initials, e.g.`~/sat_data/pha` (remember that `~` here means the home directory of user jovyan) to keep your files separate.
-The initials don't matter but they should unique for this class.
+The initials don't matter but they should be unique for this class.

 3. `/home/jovyan/shared_files` -- this is a place to put material you want to share